 FCA and PSA Group brands

 Tavares has said the merger would add 25 billion euros (approximately $30 billion) in value for shareholders in the coming years.
 He also anticipates cost savings of around 5 billion euros per year without closing any plants.
 The savings will mostly be in the areas of vehicle platforms, purchasing and administration.
 Additional savings could come from optimizing logistics, parts sales, supply chains, and quality.

-Other brands at Stellantis include Peugeot, Citroen, DS, Opel/Vauxhall, Dodge, Jeep, Ram, Fiat, Alfa Romeo.
+Other brands at Stellantis include Peugeot, Citroen, DS, Opel/Vauxhall, Dodge, Jeep, Ram, Fiat, Alfa Romeo and Abarth.

 We should know more in the months ahead, including whether Tavares plans to stick to his 2019 promise of reintroducing Peugeot in the United States.
 Stay tuned.